Skip to main content

 Defining custom Utility APIs

 Custom Utility APIs can be either public or private, which is up to the plugin to choose.
 Private APIs do not expose an external API surface, and it's therefore possible to make breaking changes to the API without affecting other users of the plugin.
-If an API is made public however, it opens up for other plugins to make use of the API, and it also makes it possible for users for your plugin to override the API in the app.
-It is however important to maintain backwards compatibility of public APIs, as you may otherwise break apps that are using your plugin.
+If an API is made public, however, it opens up for other plugins to make use of the API, and it also makes it possible for users for your plugin to override the API in the app.
+It is, however, important to maintain backward compatibility of public APIs, as you may otherwise break apps that are using your plugin.

 To make an API public, simply export the ApiRef of the API, and any associated types.
 To make an API private, just avoid exporting the ApiRef, but still be sure to supply a default factory to createPlugin.